trendless/chtmlrelay/README.md

 The components of chatmail are:

-- [postfix smtp server](https://www.postfix.org) accepts sent messages (both from your users and from other servers)
+- [Postfix SMTP server](https://www.postfix.org) accepts sent messages (both from your users and from other servers)

-- [dovecot imap server](https://www.dovecot.org) stores messages for your users until they download them
+- [Dovecot IMAP server](https://www.dovecot.org) stores messages for your users until they download them

-- [nginx](https://nginx.org/) shows the web page with your privacy policy and additional information
+- [Nginx](https://nginx.org/) shows the web page with your privacy policy and additional information

-- [acmetool](https://hlandau.github.io/acmetool/) manages TLS certificates for dovecot, postfix, and nginx
+- [acmetool](https://hlandau.github.io/acmetool/) manages TLS certificates for Dovecot, Postfix, and Nginx

-- [opendkim](http://www.opendkim.org/) for signing messages with DKIM and rejecting inbound messages without DKIM
+- [OpenDKIM](http://www.opendkim.org/) for signing messages with DKIM and rejecting inbound messages without DKIM

 - [mtail](https://google.github.io/mtail/) for collecting anonymized metrics in case you have monitoring